MartynaSolt/Weather-App/README.md

+# About Weather App
+Weather App is a simple application written in React.js.
+Using the weather API, it shows the current weather conditions and temperature anywhere on earth.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).